rgutialo/hexagonal-architecture/README.md

 # Hexagonal Architecture Demo (Spring Boot & Quarkus)

-This is a simple Java project demonstrating **Hexagonal Architecture (Ports & Adapters)** and how easily you can switch between frameworks like **Spring Boot** and **Quarkus**.
+This project demonstrates the **Hexagonal Architecture (Ports & Adapters)** pattern in Java, showcasing how to switch between different frameworks and persistence mechanisms with minimal changes to the core application logic.

-The application exposes a simple REST API that returns a greeting message based on a name.

 ---